What is a Sole Trader?

 Sole Trader

-When starting a business in the United Kingdom, it's important to understand the various business structures available.
+When starting a business in the UK, it's important to understand the various business structures available.

 As a freelancer, contractor or small business owner, there are three main types of legal structures you should consider: